Evelyn Murphy

 Teaching Interests

-Evelyn is currently module lead for the Biomedical Science module BM4041.
-The purpose of this module is to provide students with an overview of the anatomical structures that underlay cell, tissue, and whole system homeostasis.
+Evelyn is currently lead for UL's Biomedical Science module BM4041.
+The purpose of this module is to provide students with an overview of the anatomical structures and physiological processes that underlay cell, tissue, and whole system homeostasis.
 The syllabus covers the histology, physiology and mechanisms to control neural, endocrine and biochemical processes responsible for cell and tissue homeostasis.
-A key focus centers on the contribution of homeostatic imbalance(s) that leads to the development of disease(s) including autoimmune disease, inflammatory disorders and pathobiology associated with the biochemistry of metabolic syndromes.
+A key focus of this learning centers on the contribution of homeostatic imbalance(s) that leads to the development of disease(s) including autoimmune disease, inflammatory disorders and pathobiology associated with the biochemistry of metabolic syndromes.
 Using cell and tissue microscopy, computer based laboratory simulations and virtual reality simulations students examine how the breakdown of cellular and molecular mechanisms leads to the pathogenesis of inflammatory-driven disease(s).
-Furthermore, we explore how pathological readouts can be used in diagnosis, design of intervention and in the monitoring of disease remission.
+Furthermore, the module explores how pathological readouts can be used in diagnosis, design of intervention and in the monitoring of disease remission.

 Expertise related to UN Sustainable Development Goals